Amid rising Covid-19 cases, Parliament prepares for Monsoon Session

 "All these arrangements mark the first of its kind session to be held in compliance with the social distancing norm under the #coronavirus induced restrictions," it said.

-Rajya Sabha Chairman M Venkaiah Naidu after detailed examination of various options for holding the session, decided on using the chambers and galleries of both the Houses.
+Rajya Sabha Chairman M Venkaiah Naidu after detailed examination of various options for holding the session decided on using the chambers and galleries of both the Houses.

 Naidu has directed officials to complete preparations for the session by the third week of August when testing, rehearsal and final inspection would be carried out.